What is the Difference Between a Psychologist and a Therapist?

 This article will break down the difference between two such professionals: psychologists and therapists.
-Both of these professionals are there to help you with some mental health issues.
-But what are their specific areas of expertise and which of the two would you benefit from the most?
+Both of these professionals are there to help with mental health issues.
+But what are their specific areas of expertise, and which of the two would you benefit from the most?

 Psychologists and Therapists Both…

 …have degrees in the mental health field.
-They can be Master’s, PhDs, and have specialized fields.
-They both must be licensed by a state board before they can own their own independent practice.
+They can be Master’s, PhDs, and also have specialized fields.
+A state board must license them both before they can open a practice.

 …provide support and guidance for their clients based on their needs.
 This can be done in a variety of ways.

-…will follow a specific code of ethics that keep your information confidential and can help you make good behavioral changes.
+…will follow a specific code of ethics that keeps your information confidential and can help you make good behavioral changes.

-…have a specialized degree in psychology and have undergone hours of hands on training before they received their degree.
-They study the mind and how it works, look into case studies involving people with differing psychological illnesses, and learn a variety of methods to deal with each illness.
+…have a specialized degree in psychology and have undergone hours of hands-on training before they received their degree.
+They study the mind and how it works, look into case studies involving people with different psychological illnesses, and learn various methods to deal with each illness.

 …must have continual education.
 There are always new and exciting treatment options that become available as the study of psychology evolves.
-Licensed psychologists who wish to remain licensed are required to learn these new developments as time goes on.
+Psychologists who wish to remain licensed are required to learn these new developments.

-…use treatments based on research done by a group of individuals and may even be a head of a group of individuals doing said research.
-They are always digging deeper into the mental processes of human beings and are experts at diagnosing patients based on clinical research.
+…use treatments based on research.
+They are constantly digging deeper into how the mind works and are experts at diagnosing patients based on clinical research.

 …often works with a psychiatrist to prescribe medication to a patient based on their diagnosis.